NOAK Observatory (L02)

 Message Body: ## Community Coordinated Modeling Center Database Of Notifications, Knowledge, Information ( CCMC DONKI )

-## Message Type: Space Weather Notification - Geomagnetic Storm
+## Message Type: Space Weather Notification - CME (Solar Orbiter, STEREO A)

 ##